What Is a Duvet & How To Choose The Right Duvet Insert

 2. Size

-To determine your duvet’s size, measure your bed.
-Your duvet insert should be larger than your bed’s dimensions.
+To determine your blanket’s size, measure your bed.
+Your duvet insert or comforter should be larger than your bed’s dimensions.
 Manufacturers may use “queen size” to describe their duvet inserts, but it’s not always consistent between brands.

-First, ensure your duvet insert is longer and wider than your mattress.
+First, ensure your blanket is longer and wider than your mattress.
 Then, consider your mattress height and how you want to style your bed.
-A properly sized duvet should cover the sides of your mattress without touching the floor.
+A properly sized duvet or comforter should cover the sides of your mattress without touching the floor.

 3. Warmth